 Shop New Scott Living Vanities

-How to Replace a Vanity
+How to Install a New Bathroom Vanity

 1. Disconnect the Plumbing

-Turn off the water to your sink and turn on the faucet to release any remaining water.
+Before you remove your bathroom vanity, turn off the water to your sink and turn on the faucet to release any remaining water.
 Underneath the sink, place a bucket below the pipes and disconnect the curved section (the P-trap) by loosening the slip nut at the top with a basin wrench and pulling it down off the drainpipe.
 Next, use an adjustable wrench to disconnect the water lines (they look like hoses) from the valves, making sure your bucket is in place to catch any remaining water.

 2. Remove the Old